PAGE CONTENTS

 - Jamboards as PDF files

-- Google Forms that are larger than 10MB cannot be backed up or recovered.
+- Google Forms larger than 10MB

 Guides